United States of America

 What's on in California

 Hollywood's most famous stars gather for the Academy Awards, held in February; a family-friendly theme park gets a spooky makeover in Knott's Scary Farm every October; and superheroes and movie stars rub shoulders at San Diego's famous Comic Con.
-California has one of the busiest events calendars in the world!
-More information on California Events.
+California has one of the busiest events calendars in the world.
+Find more information in California Events.

 Did you know?